 GSSEM was created as part of GSUSA's council realignment in 2009.

 On January 1, 2009, several smaller Girl Scout councils in southeastern Michigan merged to form GSSEM, a high-capacity, high-performance council.

 Diversity, equity, and inclusion are core values of GSSEM.

-We value diversity in all its forms and do not discriminate on the basis of race, color, creed, religion, alienage or national origin, ancestry, citizenship status, age, disability, gender, marital status, familial status, veteran status, sexual orientation, gender identification, genetic information, public assistance, local human rights commission activity, or any other characteristic protected by applicable federal, state, or local laws.
+We value diversity in all its forms and do not discriminate based on race, color, creed, religion, alienage or national origin, ancestry, citizenship status, age, disability, gender, marital status, familial status, veteran status, sexual orientation, gender identification, genetic information, public assistance, local human rights commission activity, or any other characteristic protected by applicable federal, state, or local laws.

-GSSEM does not tolerate discrimination by its staff, volunteers, members, partners, or participants.
+GSSEM doesn't tolerate discrimination by its staff, volunteers, members, partners, or participants.